go.to/

 Sblizeni (Advances) - the album

-The main recording sessions for the new album were held between January and March 1981.
 Two songs which would be included on the new album had been recorded already in October and December 1980.
 The songs were Helena's cover versions of two smash world hits: "The Winner Takes It All" (ABBA) and "Woman in Love" (Barbra Streisand).
 Totally 12 songs were included on the album.

 The photo sessions

 At the beginning of July she recorded a new song "Hej ty tam" (Hi, you there) well-known as the cover of the Dutch pop group Maywood 1980 hit "Late at night".
-In September there was one more recording session - this time Helena recorded her own version of Alla Pugacheva's hit "Byl jdnou jeden houslista".
+The title song "Sblizeni" from the new album was included on the B-side of the single "Hej ty tam".

 Helena singt Billy Joel - the album